rschiefer/MSDeployAllTheThings.Nuget/readme.md

 ### Step 3 - Run Deploy the Package

 At this point you can run MSDeploy.exe manually referencing the package (zip) file or you can utilize the generated `*.deploy.cmd` file to deploy the package.
 The deploy command will provide help details as the default output.

+More details about each package can be found in our Wiki - https://github.com/rschiefer/MSDeployAllTheThings.Nuget/wiki